drittich/WeMosDef/README.md

 # WeMosDef
-A WSDL-based C# API for WeMo devices.
+A WSDL-based C# API for Belkin WeMo devices.

 Based on the WSDL definition from https://github.com/sklose/WeMoWsdl